 Eli at 10 years old

 questionable CT scan.
 An Arachnoid Cyst was found near his spinal cord.
-But, unless it causes problems in any neurological functions, the neurosurgeon is leaving it because it is a benign type cyst.
+But, unless it caused problems in any neurological functions, the neurosurgeon left it because it was a benign type cyst.

 Eli came home September 14, 2012.
 He continued on the temporary feeding tube for a month then doctors removed his hickman line.
 He struggled with eating, but maintained his weight.
-He eats, walks, talks, and performs all self-care duties on his own.
-He is well-behaved, agreeable, as energetic as he ever was (which wasn't ever much), interested in activities and subjects.
-He is a complete and absolute joy.
+He ate, walked, talked, and performed all self-care duties on his own.
+He was well-behaved, agreeable, as energetic as he ever was (which wasn't ever much), interested in activities and subjects.
+He was a complete and absolute joy.
 He saw a tutor three times a week after treatment to keep up with school work.
 He started back to school, returning to his original class, in January 2013 after a year of just tutoring at St. Jude, and while at home after treatment.

 He attended a small private Christian school with friends and family that love him.
 They made special arrangements in preparation for his return and he did well in class.
-We are blessed to have a school that loves him and wants the best for him.
+We are blessed to have a school that loved him and wanted the best for him.
 Eli was not on any medication for anything.
 Outside of St. Jude, we loosely followed a homeopathic diet for